Fai/Fai/README.md

 # 👋 Hello world, I'm Fai, an AI Engineer.
-- 🌱 I'm passionate about AI/ML esp.
-LLM, Cloud, Security and Software Engineer.
+- 🌱 I'm passionate about AI/ML, LLM, Cloud, DevSecOps and Software Engineer.
+As my company workloads are on GitLab, here are my personal and OSS projects.
 - 📫 Made with ❤️ in Thailand

 <!---